zalyoung/gitlab-handbook/content/handbook/support/readiness/operations/docs/zendesk/service-level-agreements.md

 are the best source to determine the SLA Policy currently in place for a ticket at any given state.

-## When does an SLA timer ticket
+## When does an SLA timer tick

-An SLA timer for ticket after a customer replies, when the ticket status is New, Open, On-hold, or Pending, up to the point _before_ an agent makes a public reply during the business hours defined for said ticket.
+An SLA timer ticks after a customer replies, while the ticket status is New, Open, On-hold, or Pending, up to the point _before_ an agent makes a public reply during the business hours defined for said ticket.

 Keeping this in mind, this means setting a ticket to pending or on-hold without making a public agent reply does _not stop_ the SLA timer.

+## Do all XXX timers use the same timeframe?

+No, this is not correct.
+Every policy uses its own definitions for the timers.
+While there is some overlap, we do not have a consistenly used value for any specific SLA timer.
+As an example, NRT is not "24 hours" across the board.
+It can vary from SLA Policy to SLA Policy.

 ### Change management